DannyVogel/odin_javascript-exercises/README.md

+# DannyVogel note:

+**This is a fork of Javascript excercises provided by The Odin Project with solutions implemented by me.**

+**Below is the original Readme.MD:**

 # JavaScript Exercises

 These JavaScript exercises are intended to complement the JavaScript content on The Odin Project (TOP).
 They should only be done when instructed during the course of the curriculum.